ffissore/geoip-rs/README.md

 If the provided IP address is invalid, it falls back to the calling IP address.

+### Speed

+On an 8 cores Intel i7, geoip.rs can serve between ~20K and ~50K requests/sec, depending on the requested ip address.

 ### Running

 Once built with `cargo build --release`, run it with `./target/release/geoip-rs`.
 By default the english location dataset is loaded.